AliBasicCoder/super-svelte-router/README.md

 authComponent is an an option to display a component if authentication failed or pending

+if you want to set a default authComponent see [defaultAuthComponent](#defaultauthcomponent)

 the router will pass the following props:

 - authStatus